Last Updated on August 2, 2019

 Established contracture of the iliotibial band will not respond to conservative measures.

-Early contractures may be satisfactorily corrected by division of the iliotibial band [ Yount’s operation].
+Early contractures may be satisfactorily corrected by the division of the iliotibial band [Yount’s operation].
 In this surgery, the iliotibial band is divided about 2.5 cm proximal to the patella.
 A 5 cm section is excised.

 Flexion Deformity of Knee